PossiblyBottomlessPit/homebrew/ideas.md

-# ideas
+# completion log
-## Trickster
+## completed
-does magic using a deck of cards. themes of madness, trickery, randomness
+> the following subclasses are fit for play as 2014 subclasses

+circle_of_fungi.js (Druid, Circle of Fungi)